Batterii/objection-paginator/README.md

 ```

 This library explicitly specifies how to sort nulls, so regardless of what
-database you are using, nulls will occur *last* in an ascending sort, so all the
+database you are using, nulls will occur last in an ascending sort, first in a
-people whose height we don't know will end up an the end of this query.

-Coversely, nulls will occur *first* in a *descending* sort.
-A feature will be
-added in a future release, however, which will allow you to specify a
-'nulls last' descending sort, if you need it.
+descending sort, and of course last in a descending nulls-first sort.

 ### Nullable Relationships
 Nullable column support works even if the referenced column is from a different